 Three linking structures connecting siblings.
-Trinacria regina is an example of a diatom species having three linking structures.
+Trinacria regina is an example for having three linking structures.

 Four linking structures connecting sibling.
-Solium exsculptum in Figure 8 has four connections at a fixed distance and position between neighboring cells.
+Solium exsculptum in Fig. 8 has four connections at a fixed distance and position between neighboring cells.
 Only straight large scale colonies seem possible.
-Solium exsculptum (Figure 8) and the Trinacria species presented in Crawford and Sims, 2008 [77] (this species has tapering linking structures at each of the four elevations that may pull apart without damage) are examples.
+Solium exsculptum (Fig. 8) and the Trinacria species presented in Crawford and Sims,

+200878 (this species has tapering linking structures at each of the four elevations that may pull apart without damage) are examples.